scarrillo/ChromeExtensionPackage/README.md

      - See the exclude file list in build-extension.xml

  * NewExtension:
-    This project also contains an example Chrome extension to demonstrate the workflow.
-Please see the "NewExtension" folder.
+    This folder contains an example Chrome extension to demonstrate the workflow.
-    Includes a demo using the google closure compiler to optimize, obfuscate, and concat javascript.
+    Including a demonstration of using the google closure compiler to optimize, obfuscate, and concat javascript.
     You can use the main build script alone or combined with the build scripts under "NewExtension/.build/*" to compile your project and package it for deployment in one shot.

 ##### Deprecated: publish-extension-ant-build.xml